alopez/alopez.github.com/email.md

 is a brief guide on whether to email me (if you haven't already), and what to expect (if you have).

+tl;dr
+:
+  - To discuss (hiring me for) research, email <nlpresearch.eloquent365@passfwd.com>.
+  - To discuss teaching, admin, or other university business, email <alopez@ed.ac.uk>.
+  - I don't have bandwidth to answer emails asking for jobs or about university business that doesn't involve me.

 Do you have a specific question related to my published research?
 : Email <nlpresearch.eloquent365@passfwd.com>, and please also email my coauthors, who may be able to reply more quickly.